Comparing McAfee vs. Avast is like asking someone whether they prefer Windows or Linux.

 In case you’d like to talk to a customer support agent, you can call Avast’s toll-free number that operates 24/7.
 However, even though the number is toll-free, you have to purchase a paid version of Avast to be eligible to use it.
 In comparison, you can contact McAfee’s agent even while you’re using the 30-day trial version.

 Both Avast and McAfee are solid antivirus solutions for any device.
-However, the latter gets more approval from me – mainly because it continuously shows better results in antivirus and antimalware tests.
+However, McAfee gets more approval from me – mainly because it continuously shows better results in antivirus and antimalware tests.
 Also, unlike Avast, McAfee is not intrusive with getting you to pay for the premium version – you won’t see any annoying pop-ups while using its desktop or mobile app.

 Nevertheless, no matter which antimalware software you choose, you’ll do your device a favor.